 No. Each of our tours has different meeting and end points.
 The end point will be in the same neighborhood, generally not too far of a walk (about 10 to 15 minutes) from where you began.
 The exception is the Merced Tour, which will require either taxi or subway transport back to main area of the Centro Histórico.
 (Seasoned travelers taking this tour may choose to walk.)
 For all of our tours, your guide will be happy to assist you in getting to your next destination once the tour is over.
 Just ask us if you have any questions or concerns!

-The Mexico City stops will generally be a variation on a meat, cheese or vegetable filling, folded into fresh masa or a warm corn tortilla, and topped with lots of homemade salsa.
+The Mexico City stops will generally be a variation on a meat, cheese, or vegetable filling, folded into fresh masa or a warm corn tortilla, and topped with lots of homemade salsa.
 Our stops in Puebla include tacos and different types of sandwiches, as bread is much more popular on the streets there.

-At some of the Mexico City stands we may try more regional variations of Mexican food, but a tortilla is almost always the vehicle with which to eat on the street.
+At some of the Mexico City stands, we may try more regional variations of Mexican food, but a tortilla is almost always the vehicle with which to eat on the street.
 If you cannot tolerate rich or slightly spicy foods, you don’t like eating with your hands, or you’re searching for more composed plates such as enchiladas or soups, these may not be the tours for you.

-Once the tour is over, we will help you get an authorized, safe taxi to your hotel, or provide directions on public transportation, if you’re interested in that.
+Once the tour is over, we will help you get an authorized and safe taxi to your hotel, or we’ll provide directions on public transportation.